UMD: A Globally Connected University

 There are a wide variety of disciplines available for study at UNSW, making it a great fit for all majors at UMD.
 Students can take classes in the physical and life sciences, arts & humanities, and social sciences.
-Course offerings can be viewed on UNSW's website.
 Not all courses are offered each semester.
 You are advised to check the semester availability of courses based on the current academic year.

 There are some course restrictions at UNSW.
 Exchange students cannot take courses beginning with the codes LAWS, JURD, MARK2999, MARK3999, MARK4999, FINS3100, FINS3200, MARK6xxx and GBAT are not available to exchange students.
 Art and design courses are only available to students majoring in these disciplines.